DevEngine-Build-Fast-Learn-Smart/sabiha-ai-and-backend-developer-portfolio/README.md

-# Shabiha Jahan | AI & Backend Developer Portfolio
+# Sabiha Jahan | AI & Backend Developer Portfolio

-Welcome to the personal portfolio of Shabiha Jahan, an AI & Backend Developer passionate about building scalable, intelligent systems and robust APIs.
+Welcome to the personal portfolio of Sabiha Jahan, an AI & Backend Developer passionate about building scalable, intelligent systems and robust APIs.
 This modern, visually stunning portfolio is built with React, Vite, Tailwind CSS, and Framer Motion.

 ## 🚀 Features
 - **Dynamic & Responsive Design:** Crafted with modern aesthetics, glassmorphism, and responsive layouts to ensure it looks great on any device.